-- Forward differences The standard forward differences numerical differences algorithm. - Central differences The standard central differences numerical differences algorithm. - RSM A linear response surface (least squares fit) is created.
+- Forward differences The standard forward differences numerical differences algorithm. - Central differences The standard central differences numerical differences algorithm.

+- RSM A linear response surface (least squares fit) is created.
 The global variables are selected using a space filling designs as described in the LS-OPT manual. - Random Designs are selected randomly around the previous best design using the Latin Hypercube Design as described in the LS-OPT manual.
-In this case no approximations are used.
+In this case no approximations are used. - User-defined In this case no multipoint approximations will be computed.
+The results will be read from a file provided by the user.

-2.8.4.
+2.13.6.
 Reducing the number of FEA evaluations

 The number of FEA evaluations (calls to LS-DYNA) is controlled by the DSA computation frequency, the sampling scheme, and the starting iteration.
 For example, if the DSA frequency is set to 5, then the multipoint scheme will only compute the derivatives every fifth iteration.
-Therefore a large value of the DSA computation frequency together with a forward differences sampling will result in the smallest number of FEA evaluations.
+Therefore, a large value of the DSA computation frequency together with a forward differences sampling will result in the smallest number of FEA evaluations.
 This will reduce the accuracy for some structures.
-For a well behaved structure or less accurate results, try a starting iteration of 5, a DSA frequency of 10, and a forward difference sampling scheme.
+For a well-behaved structure or less accurate results, try a starting iteration of 5, a DSA frequency of 10, and a forward difference sampling scheme.
 For more accurate results a central difference scheme and a DSA frequency of 1 is best.